Nick Raymond is a quiet, high-achieving math

 , the most prestigious – and difficult – math competition in North America.

-On top of that and the reading fellowship with Canning, Nick is taking his first actuarial exam this month.
-He hopes to get a job after graduation with a company that will let him work remotely some of the time.
-He chose the profession because it’s one of the lowest-stress, highest-paying and most satisfying jobs for math majors.
+On top of that and the reading fellowship with Canning, Nick is taking his first actuarial exams.
+He plans to go on for his master's degree in statistics and then get a job with a company that will let him work remotely some of the time.
+He chose the profession of actuary because it’s one of the lowest-stress, highest-paying and most satisfying jobs for math majors.

 Does his condition make college harder for him than for other students?
 Maybe, maybe not.
 He mostly avoids classes that require long papers, because typing with a mouse and an on-screen keyboard takes a long time – but he’s proud of the results when he does write a long paper.
 And he paces himself, taking four classes each fall and spring and two classes every summer.

 “I don’t feel all the social pressures, so I think I can get more done,” he says.
 “As far as the physical limitations, it can be hard to do some things: I can’t pull all-nighters.”

 His mom accompanies him most of the time and takes notes in some classes.
 Elizabeth prefers having a personal attendant, because occasionally their mom acts like – well, a mom.